-COURSE NUMBER: 8 334
+COURSE NUMBER: 834

-GRADE LEVEL: 1 11-12
+GRADE LEVEL: 11-12

-CREDIT: 1 1.0
+CREDIT: 1.0

-PREREQUISITE: II ntro to Ag or permission of the Instructor
+PREREQUISITE: Intro to Ag or permission of the Instructor

-AGRICULTURAL COOPERATIVE EDUCATION (State Course Code 18998A001)
+AGRICULTURAL WORKPLACE EDUCATION (State Course Code 18998A003)

-Agricultural Cooperative Education is designed for junior and senior students interested in pursuing careers in Agriculture.
-Students are released from school for their paid cooperative education work experience.
+Agricultural Workplace Experience is designed for junior and senior students interested in pursuing careers in Agriculture.
+Students are released from school for their paid work experience.
 They participate in 200 minutes per week of related classroom instruction focusing on job survival skills, career exploration skills related to the job, and human relation skills.
 A qualified agricultural instructor is responsible for supervision and is given 30 minutes per student per week to do so.
 Written training agreements and individual student training plans are developed and agreed upon by the employer, student, and coordinator.
 The coordinator, student, and employer assume compliance with federal, stated, and local laws and regulations.
-The coordinator also needs to have taken 6 semester hours of organization and administration of cooperative education.
+The coordinator also needs to have taken 6 semester hours of organization and administration of Workplace Experience.
 The course content includes the following broad areas of emphasis: further career education opportunities, planning for the future, job seeking skills, personal development, human relationship, legal protection and responsibilities, economics of the job, organization and job termination.
-(NOTE: In schools with insufficient numbers to justify a stand also Agricultural Cooperative Education course, Interrelated Cooperative Education with the same general requirements may be substituted.)

-GRADE LEVEL:12CREDIT:2.0 (1 credit per semester)PREREQUISITE:Intro to Ag or permission of the Instructor
+CREDIT: 2.0 (1 credit per semester)

+PREREQUISITE: Intro to Ag or permission of the Instructor